Divorce Mediation in Arizona

 Choose a Qualified Arizona Divorce Mediator

-By the end of the mediation, Chris was able to assist the parties in reaching an agreement on every issue and both parties, as well as their attorneys, were very happy with the outcome.
+By the end of the mediation, Chris was able to assist the parties in reaching an agreement on every issue and both sides, as well as their attorneys, were pleased with the outcome.

 Which leads us to answer the question of how to choose the best Arizona divorce mediator for your case.
 You need to locate an attorney who has three primary traits.
 First, the mediator must have a thorough understanding of divorce and family law, as well as trial experience to be in a position to accurately advise the parties of the likely outcomes if the case were to proceed to trial.

 The mediator also needs to be empathetic to the issues each party has a strong emotional or financial concern about, yet still strong in his or her approach to mediation.
 The mediator also should have a high level of what is referred to in the psychological field as emotional intelligence.

 If you have not read about the studies and research on emotional intelligence, I would strongly recommend you do.
 It is as important, if not more so than intellect; particularly when an attorney is acting in the role of a mediator.